kabasset/Linx/README.md

 It is a standard range (providing `begin()` and `end()`) which eases interfacing with the standard library.
 `Image` and `Raster` are also compatible with `std::mdspan`.

-Data classes have shared pointer semantics, so that copy is shallow by default.
+Data containers have shared pointer semantics, so that copy is shallow by default.
 Deep copy has to be explicit:

 ```cpp